-- Master or slave operation - Programmable clock bit rate and prescale - Separate transmit and receive FIFOs, 16 bits wide, 8 locations deep - Programmable interface operation for Freescale SPI, MICROWIRE, or Texas Instruments synchronous serial interfaces - Programmable data frame size from 4 to 16 bits - Internal loopback test mode for diagnostic/debug testing some GPIO signals and default to be GPIO signals at reset., with the exception of the SSIOClk, SSIOFSS, SSIORX, and SSIOTX pins which default to the SSI function.
+- Master or slave operation - Programmable clock bit rate and prescale - Separate transmit and receive FIFOs, 16 bits wide, 8 locations deep - Programmable interface operation for Freescale SPI, MICROWIRE, or Texas Instruments synchronous serial interfaces - Programmable data frame size from 4 to 16 bits - Internal loopback test mode for diagnostic/debug testing default to be GPIO signals at reset., with the exception of the SSIOClk, SSIOFSS, SSIORX, and SSIOTX pins which default to the SSI function.
 The column in the table below titled "Pin Assignment" lists the possible GPIO pin placements for the SSI signals.
-The AFSEL bit in the GPIO Alternate Function Select (GPIOAFSEL) register (page 218) should be set to choose the SSI function.
-For more information on configuring GPIOs, see "General-Purpose Input/Outputs (GPIOs)" on page 197.
+The AFSEL bit in the GPIO Alternate Function Select (GPIOAFSEL) register (page 219) should be set to choose the SSI function.
+For more information on configuring GPIOs, see "General-Purpose Input/Outputs (GPIOS)" on page 199.